Technology

 Choose Generative AI if:

 Modern products are increasingly hybrid.
-Leading conversational AI companies now build products that embed both technologies.
+Leading AI companies now build products that embed both technologies.

-This blend improves not just customer experience but also employee efficiency especially in tools focused on conversational AI chatbot vs assistants, employee experience solutions.
+This blend improves not just customer experience but also employee efficiency especially in tools focused on conversational AI vs chatbot, employee experience solutions.

-Getting started with conversational AI or generative AI might sound complex, but when broken into steps, it's actually doable.
+Getting started with conversational vs generative AI might sound complex, but when broken into steps, it's actually doable.
 Below are simple technical actions your business can follow to begin the right way:

 1. Define Your Use Case Clearly